StingraySoftware/HENDRICS/docs/scripts/cli.rst

                             Minimum length of GTIs to consider
       --gti-string GTI_STRING
                             GTI string
+      --randomize-by RANDOMIZE_BY
-      -o OUTFILE, --outfile OUTFILE
+                            Randomize event arrival times by this amount (e.g. it might be the 0.073-s frame time in XMM) -o OUTFILE, --outfile OUTFILE
                             Output file
       --loglevel LOGLEVEL   use given logging level (one between INFO, WARNING,